 Is it my tattoo artist?

 If you have extreme pain during the outline part of the tattoo, you first need to make certain that the artist is not tattooing your skin too deeply.
 This is fairly easy to recognize.
 The pain hangs around much longer and is sharper during the process.
-The lines should not be uneven or overtly thick, and you should not see ink under the skin in the area of the outlines.
+The lines should not be uneven or overly thick, and you should not see ink under the skin in the area of the outlines.
 You also should not have extensive wounds or marks.
 If these things are happening during the outlining process, consider changing artists before you move on to the shading.

 Is extreme pain always the sign of a bad artist?